sachabarber/MadCapIdea/FrontEndWebSite/README.md

 # RUNNING IT ALL

-from command line "webpack" or if you want to minify your final Js bundle "webpack -d"
+from command line "webpack" or if you want specific environment use command lines below

 DEVELOP
-webpack --config webpack.develop.js -d
+webpack -d --config webpack.develop.js

 PROD
-webpack --config webpack.production.js -p
+webpack --config webpack.production.js